-In some host systems, /dev/shm is a symbolic link to /run/shm.
-The /run tmpfs was mounted above so in this case only a directory needs to be created.
+In some host systems, /dev/shm is a symbolic link to a directory, typically /run/shm.
+The /run tmpfs was mounted above so in this case only a directory needs to be created with the correct permissions.

 In other host systems /dev/shm is a mount point for a tmpfs.
 In that case the mount of /dev above will only create /dev/shm as a directory in the chroot environment.
 In this situation we must explicitly mount a tmpfs: